Exhibition of 1768: Exhibition

 The exhibition featured over 320 works produced by more than 200 artists.
 Joshua Reynolds, having missed the Exhibition of 1767, returned with Crossing the Brook featuring the five-year old niece of the actress Peg Woffington carrying a pet dog.
 His rival Thomas Gainsborough also appeared with portraits of Thomas Needham and the naval officer Augustus Hervey.
 Dominic Serres displayed The Captured Spanish Fleet at Havana, a naval scene depicting the recent Seven Years' War.
 Edward Penny (with his The Generous Behaviour of the Chevalier Bayard) and Francis Hayman only submitted a single work each.
 By contrast, Benjamin West displayed several pictures including the history paintings Agrippina Landing at Brundisium and Venus and Europa.
 His fellow American Charles Willson Peale submitted four works, three of them miniatures.

 Along with West's Agrippina the work that attracted the greatest interest and praise with Joseph Wright of Derby's An Experiment on a Bird in the Air Pump.
+John Singleton Copley displayed his A Boy with a Flying Squirrel, a work he had previously submitted to the Exhibition of 1766.